-Alternative Character Interpretation: The unborn possessing Xion in his debut can either be his sister's vengeful spirit or the unborn posing as his sister's spirit, and may or may not be the same unborn who appears in 4.
+Alternative Character Interpretation: The Unborn possessing Xion in his debut can either be his sister's vengeful spirit or the Unborn posing as his sister's spirit, and may or may not be the same Unborn that appears in 4.
 You decide!

-Awesome Music: YES.
-It's vastly overlooked due to this series' status, but some of the music is top-notch.
+Awesome Music: It's vastly overlooked due to this series' cult-like status, but some of the music is top-notch.
 Take the opening to 3 for instance.
-The soundtrack from 2 should be called to attention, as it sounds like the long-lost cousin of Guilty Gear.
+The soundtrack from 2 should also be called to attention, as it sounds like the long-lost cousin of Guilty Gear.
 The arcade music to 2 is no slouch either.

 It goes back to the first game.
 This is Uriko's boss theme.

-To go into detail, Uranus has most of the traits associated with Final Boss Uriko from the first game — the lightning powers, Teleport Spam, etc. From the beginning, she outclasses her foes, but upon accessing her Chimera form, her strength increases exponentially without losing speed.
+Uranus.
+She has most of the traits associated with Final Boss Uriko from the first game — the lightning powers, Teleport Spam, etc. From the beginning, she outclasses her foes, but upon accessing her Chimera form, her strength increases exponentially without losing speed.
 She can also immediately switch between her human and beast forms.
 Her Hyper Beast mode, on the other hand, allows her to retain her human shape, but gives her the moveset of her beast form.
 For these reasons, it's no wonder that Uranus is usually banned from competitive and Tournament Play.

 Ryoho, being an outright SNK Boss, is no better.
 For one, you fight him alongside Mana (who is in her Ninetails form).
-Mana usually serves as a distraction, allowing Ryoho to followup with devastating blows, the worst of which is a stance which unleashes a powerful punch the longer he holds it.
+Mana usually serves as a distraction, allowing Ryoho to follow-up with devastating blows, the worst of which is a stance which unleashes a powerful punch the longer he holds it.
 Should he fall, Mana sacrifices her health to recharge his, taking her out of the battle, but giving Ryoho a second wind.
-His Beast Form, the Dragon, is the largest of all the fighters, with tremendous range, an OHKOfirebreath attack, and resistance to flinching.
+His beast form, the Dragon, is the largest of all the fighters, with tremendous range, an OHKOfirebreath attack, and resistance to flinching.
 Like Uranus, he stays as a human in Hyper Beast Mode, and gains the fireball projectiles of his beast form.
 His dragon form happens to be the final boss too.
 The good news for that is that his health bar will already be emptied, so you could win just by simply dodging until either his beast gauge goes empty too and just inflict a few punches, or wait out the time limit.
 You want to do this, otherwise, it's game over.

 Shipping Goggles: Thanks to Cronos affectionately stroking Uriko's face in her Extreme/PR ending (an act that causes an awkward reaction from both), quite a few people have misinterpreted the scene as something a bit more tender.
 In reality, he most likely mistook Uriko in her true form for that of his mother, tying into the aforementioned Uriko = Uranus = Cronos' mother theories.

-Surprisingly Improved Sequel: Bloody Roar 1 was a fairly crude mash fest with poor controls, crap A.I. with a wannabe SNK Boss that can be defeated by blocking and punch spamming, with no balance whatsoever.
-Bloody Roar 2 was a wonderfully elegant game, refining the engine of the first, making it easier to pick up and play, but making it nearly impossible to move spam, dramatically improving the A.I., and fixing the mechanics until you had a game that was simple to pick up yet had a surprising amount of depth, and would screw you over if you didn't learn the intricacies.
+Surprisingly Improved Sequel: The arcade version of Bloody Roar 1 (known as Beastorizer) was a fairly crude mash fest with poor controls, crap A.I. with a wannabe SNK Boss that can be defeated by blocking and punch spamming, with no balance whatsoever.
+Come Bloody Roar 2, which was a wonderfully elegant game, refining the engine of the first, making it easier to pick up and play, but making it nearly impossible to move spam, dramatically improving the A.I., and fixing the mechanics until you had a game that was simple to pick up yet had a surprising amount of depth, and would screw you over if you didn't learn the intricacies.
 It also helps that the Playstation port added a story mode that makes every character's individual story line connect with each other, comes with their own ending (almost all of which are canon), and even has the unlockable characters (Gado and Shenlong) with their own story modes.

-The Woobie: Stun used to be a top-notch scientist at Tylon but was captured by his friend/rival, Busuzima, when he learned about the evils of the organization.
-He then used Stun as a guinea pig in an attempt to create the first man-made Zoanthrope.
-The experiment "succeeded" and mutated Stun into an insect-man-beast, unable to change back to human.
-The unstable nature of his form, caused every moment of his existence to be filled with pain.
-Stun vowed revenge on the company and the person who deformed him, but the pain proved too great for him to bear and he died bitter, miserable, and alone.
+The Woobie: Stun used to be a top-notch scientist at Tylon, but was captured by his friend/rival, Busuzima when he learned about the evils of the organization.
+Busuzima then used Stun as a guinea pig in an attempt to create the first man-made Zoanthrope.
+The experiment "succeeded" and mutated Stun into a insect-man-beast that was unable to fully change back to human.
+The unstable nature of his form meant he was in constant agony.
+Stun vowed revenge on the company and the person who deformed him, but the pain proved too great for him to bear.
+He died bitter, miserable, and alone.
 Even when he apparently turned out to be alive, he's still searching for a way to get himself back to normal.

 They Changed It, Now It Sucks!: Bloody Roar 4 changed how the health system worked.
 Everyone would agree this was a dumb move.
-Fans are also not fond of the new characters, crap A.I., ease of button mashing (going from it being pretty much impossible in 2, to being a way to get an automatic combo in 4), and the change to the series' image.
-Not to mention the negation of a good deal of the Character Development...
+Fans are also not fond of the new characters, crap A.I., ease of button mashing (going from it being pretty much impossible in 2, to being a way to get an automatic combo in 4), the change to the series' image, and the inexplicable negation of a good deal of the Character Development the previous entries had.